matzehuels/noodleworks/README.md

 ## License

-All project are licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+All projects in this repository are licensed under the MIT License - see the [LICENSE](LICENSE) file for details.